 Otolaryngology is the medical specialty that diagnoses diseases and illnesses impacting the head and neck.
 Included are issues impacting the ears, nose, and throat.
 Common cases seen by otolaryngologists include ear infections, tinnitus, asthma, deviated septums, dizziness, tonsilitis, allergies, nasal congestion, and sore throats, among other things.
 It is the oldest medical specialty still practiced in the U.S., according to the American Academy of Otolaryngology.
-Otolaryngologist or ENT (ears, nose, and throat) doctor are titles for those practicing this specialty.
+Otolaryngologist or ENT (ears, nose, and throat) doctors are titles for those practicing this specialty.

 3 years in otolaryngology + 1 year in general surgery + 1 year of general training